We can tackle hunger and joblessness at the same time

 In the months after his prophetic appeal, the jobs market cratered and government income support fell drastically with the expiration of the CARES Act.
 The crisis cut through Andrés’ industry like a cleaver.
 Even after a rebound due to fitful reopenings, the food and beverage industry had shed nearly a fifth of its pre-pandemic workforce, or 2.1 million jobs, by midsummer.
 In San Francisco, according to credit card data, restaurant sales in July were 84 percent lower than the same month a year before.
 Restaurant owners are dreading the winter, when the end of outdoor dining will make indoor social-distancing restrictions even more onerous.

 Meanwhile, enrollment in the main federal food-aid program, the Supplemental Nutrition Assistance Program (SNAP), had jumped nearly 17 percent by April, and long lines strained food banks.
-By early October, around 22.7 million adults and and as many as 11 million children didn’t have enough to eat, according to the Census Bureau.
+By early October, around 22.7 million adults and as many as 11 million children didn’t have enough to eat, according to the Census Bureau.
 Around 20 percent of Black and Latino households lacked access to consistent meals—nearly double the rate of white families.

 A WPA-type program that targets hunger relief would be a “solution that tackles many issues in a holistic way, 360 degrees,” Andrés told me.
 In his plan, the federal government would pump money into restaurants and underused institutional kitchens, like schools and churches, which would then hire workers to cook for people in need.
 Food-service businesses, especially small ones, would be able to make rent, pay employees, and pay suppliers, including farmers, and in the process feed people in crisis.